creativecreature/pulse/README.md

 You are also going to need a mongodb database.
-To start with I would suggest going to the official mongodb website and installing the community edition on your own machine.
-The binaries you build are going to write to that database by default (given that you don't modify any of the settings).
+To start with I would suggest going to the official mongodb website and installing the community edition on your machine.
+The binaries you build uses the default uri.
+You can change that in the `.envrc` file

-If you don't want to use mongodb you could easily change that by modifying the `saveSession` function.
-You could, for example, write the sessions to disk, send them to some API of yours, or use an entirely different database.

-## Making use of the data
-The server is going to create a lot of sessions.
-I use TMUX with many splits, and I often have multiple instances of vim running at the same time.
-I don't want the sessions time to multiply by the number of running instances.

-Therefore, everytime I focus a new instance of vim, I end the previous session and create a new one.
+Each instance of neovim has its own coding session.
+That means that the server is going to create a lot of them.
+I use TMUX with many splits, and I often have multiple instances of neovim running at the same time.
+I don't want the time of my coding sessions to multiply by the number of neovim instances that I have running.
+Therefore, everytime I focus a new instance of neovim, I end the previous session and create a new one.
 I then use a cron to aggregate all of the sessions into a summary.
+The cron is currently not part of this repository.

-I would suggest creating indexes for the `started_at` and `ended_at` fields.
+I would also suggest creating indexes for the `started_at` and `ended_at` fields.
 That will make it quick to aggregate the sessions on a daily, weekly, or even monthly basis.

-I do have plans to make some changes to this in the future.
-When I do I will update the documentaion accordingly.
+## Examples
+I use the data that this project generates to power a dashboard on my [website][1]

+Here are some screenshots of what it looks like:

+![Screenshot of website][2]

+![Screenshot of website][3]

 [1]: https://creativecreature.com
 [2]: ./screenshots/website1.png